8 Reasons to Live in Chiang Mai, Thailand

 One bedroom apartment

-For $400 USD a month, you can get a brand new one-bedroom condo with laundry in the apartment, a gym, and a pool.
+For $400 USD a month, you can get a brand new one-bedroom condo with laundry in the apartment, a gym, and a pool in the Nimman area.

 You can easily find cheaper accommodations if you watch this video HERE.
 Chris the Freelancer will show you the many options.